biometryhub/PanDetector/README.md

 The `-d` argument is the expected divergence level, and can be any integer between 1 and 40.

-Other arguments to CoreDetector are optional, and allow fine-tuning of the program configuration:
+Other arguments to PanDetector are optional, and allow fine-tuning of the program configuration:

 - `-n` is the number of cores/CPUs to use for the program execution (default is 4 cores).
 - `-m` is the minimum alignment length, in bp (the default is 200bp).
 - `-c` toggles chromosome number matching (1: enabled, 0:disabled, default is 0).
-Note that if chromosome number matching is enabled, CoreDetector considers a contig name to start with a chromosome number, such as '2B' or 'chr14' or simply '14', followed by a space (or the characters '_','-','!').
+Note that if chromosome number matching is enabled, PanDetector considers a contig name to start with a chromosome number, such as '2B' or 'chr14' or simply '14', followed by a space (or the characters '_','-','!').
 If this pattern does not exist in contig names, no error will be raised, but chromosome checking will be skipped for current genome.

-The [CoreDetector Manual](https://github.com/mfruzan/CoreDetector/blob/master/Manual.md) explains program usage in detail, and lists further analysis examples.
+The [PanDetector Manual](https://github.com/biometryhub/PanDetector/blob/master/Manual.md) explains program usage in detail, and lists further analysis examples.